BenjaminBrady/jamutils/README.md

 # Jamutils
-A set of POSIX-compliant core utilities written within the C99 standard.
+A set of POSIX compliant core utilities written within the C99 standard.

 ## Abstract
-They are a set of strictly conforming XSI user-level applications (and therefore a set of strictly conforming POSIX applications) where defined (e.g. add, isprime, shutdown, etc. are neither specified in POSIX nor XSI).
+They are a set of strictly conforming XSI userland applications (and therefore a set of strictly conforming POSIX applications) where defined (e.g. add, isprime, shutdown, etc. are neither specified in POSIX nor XSI).

-Included so far are: add, average, basename, cal, cat, cleanname, cmp, date, dirname, echo, factor, factorial, head, host, isprime, loop, ls, max, min, mkdir, mtime, multiply, mv, path, pbd, primes, pwd, random, reboot, return, rm, rmdir, seq, shutdown, sleep, strings, tail, time, tty, uname, uptime, wc, and whoami.
+Included so far are: add, average, basename, cal, cat, cleanname, cmp, date, dirname, echo, factor, factorial, head, host, isprime, ls, max, min, mkdir, mtime, multiply, mv, path, pbd, primes, pwd, random, reboot, return, rm, rmdir, seq, shutdown, sleep, strings, tail, time, tty, uname, uptime, wc, whoami, and yes.

 ## Installation
-Edit the config.mk to match your local set-up as needed (Jamutils is installed into the /usr/local namespace by default).
+Edit the config.mk to match your local setup as needed (Jamutils is installed into the /usr/local namespace by default).

 Enter the following command to compile and install Jamutils (run as root if